International Nursing Recruitment Team

 Nina instructs the nurses who join the OGP Pre NCLEX program on how to complete RN board applications and what documents to submit.
 She will guide you through the process of getting your eligibility to take NCLEX.
 Once your application is approved, Nina will register you to take the NCLEX, and assist you in scheduling an exam date.

-Stephanie Jordan & Andrea Mitchell, Pre NCLEX Coordinators
+Stephanie Jordan & Andrea Miller, Pre NCLEX Coordinators

 To work as a nurse in America, you must pass the National Council Licensure Exam – NCLEX.
 Stephanie and Andrea guide our nurses as they make their way through the NCLEX Preparation Course to ensure they are ready to sit for the exam.
 Once you have completed the course, they assist you with travel arrangements to take the NCLEX exam.
 They enjoy supporting the nurses while they are in the program and seeing them progress to the next phase of working in America.